adamtaylor13/moneymover/README.md

 MoneyMover is a Chrome extension that enhances the functionality of Lunch Money, a personal finance and budgeting tool.
 The goal of MoneyMover is to make small QoL enhancements to the site.

-Currently it only adds a few key-bindings:
+Currently it only adds a few key-bindings in different pages:

-- "n": Go to the "Next" month
-- "p": Go to the "Previous" month
-- "r": Click "Review Transactions" button
-- "t": Go to "this" month
-- "/": Focus and select the "Quick Filter" input
+### URL Unrestricted keybindings:
+- "j": Select next item in table
+- "k": Select previous item in table
 - "Escape": Overloaded
   - Clears applied filters (if any).
 It determines this on the presence of the "X Clear Filter" icon in any table.
   - Closes a modal (if open).
 It determines this based on a modal being open with a "close" or "cancel" button.
 - "Tab": Jumps between subnav menus (Hint: Use "+ Shift" to go backwards)

-At this point, all the keybindings are loosely based on Google Calendar's navigation keys.
+Note: when using j/k navigation a bar appears to the left of the selected row.
+This will currently cause a blank column to appear to the right of all other columns in the table.
+This does not affect functionality, but is a visual bug.
+This will likely need changes from Jen to support a small column to the left in all tables that the blue indicator can occupy.

+### Pages with Calendars:

+- "<": Go to the "Next" month
+- ">": Go to the "Previous" month
+- ".": Go to "this" month

+### /transactions/{date}
+- "x": Select row
+- "c": Focus category for current row
+- "p": Focus payee for current row
+- "a": Focus amount for current row (note that for imported transactions this will open the details pane)
+- "n": Focus notes for current row
+- "t": Add tag for current row
+- "r": Mark/unmark current row reviewed
+- "m": Mark selected rows reviewed
+- "Enter": Open details pane for current row
+- "/": Focus and select the "Quick Filter" input

+Note: some of these shortcuts may be fragile, particularly for non-imported rows.
+This is because it relies on some attributes of the table, which may change.

+### /recurring/suggested
+- "Enter": Open details pane for current row
+- "n": Conditional: "No" button if Create rule dialog box is open, else "This is not a recurring item" if details pane is open.
+- "y": "Yes" button if Create rule dialog box is open
+- "a": "Approve this new recurring item" if details pane is open

 These keys should only trigger if the user is not focused on an input element.

 Future ideas: